factor-hmc/book/src/about/online-platform/interpreter/implementation.md

-idea to [read about that](https://guide.elm-lang.org/architecture/) first (it's the same "architecture" that inspired the design of React/Redux, Vue/Vuex, and many other modern Javascript web frameworks) first.
-The gist of the Elm architecture is this: the entire application state (or "model"; this is stuff like the contents of every text field, the data to be displayed, the currently focused tab, etc.) is stored globally; every time an event happens (e.g., a button is clicked, the contents of a text field changes, an API call returns a result), a "message" is emitted, and the model is updated using an `update : Msg -> Model -> Model` function, which takes in a message and the current model and returns the _next_ model, or how the model should look after the message/event occurs.
-Additionally, each time the model is updated, a `view : Model -> Html Msg` function is used to render the model to HTML (the type `Html Msg` indicates that interacting with UI elements such as buttons, text fields, and checkboxes in the rendered HTML emits messages of type `Msg`).
+idea to [read about that](https://guide.elm-lang.org/architecture/) first (it's the same "architecture" that inspired the design of React/Redux, Vue/Vuex, and many other modern Javascript web frameworks).
+The gist of the Elm architecture is this: the entire application state (or "model"; this is stuff like the contents of every text field, the data to be displayed, the currently focused tab, etc.) is stored globally.
+Every time an event happens (e.g., a button is clicked, the contents of a text field changes, an API call returns a result), a "message" is emitted, and the model is updated using an `update` function.
+This takes in a message and the current model and returns the _next_ model, or how the model should look after the message/event occurs.
+Each time the model is updated, a `view` function is used to render the model to HTML.

 ### The parts